armory/docs/content/en/plugins/github-integration/install/configure.md

 ---
-title: Configure GitHub Integration plugin advanced Features
+title: Configure GitHub Integration Features
-linkTitle: Advanced Features
+linkTitle: Configure Features
 weight: 10
 description: >
-  Learn how to configure GitHub Integration plugin's advanced features.
+  Learn how to configure advanced GitHub Integration features in your Spinnaker or Armory CD instance.
 ---

 ![Proprietary](/images/proprietary.svg) ![Beta](/images/beta.svg)

-## Authorization (AuthZ) support for GitHub App accounts
+## Authorization (AuthZ)

+This feature enables AuthZ support for GitHub App accounts.

-Fiat is the microservice in Spinnaker responsible for authorization (authz) for the other Spinnaker services.
-By default, it is not enabled, so users are able to perform any action in Spinnaker.
-When enabled, Fiat will check the user's permissions before allowing the action to proceed.
+Fiat is the Spinnaker microservice responsible for authorization (authz) for the other Spinnaker services.
+It is not enabled by default, so users are able to perform any action in Spinnaker.
+When enabled, Fiat checks the user's permissions before allowing the action to proceed.

-GitHub integration plugin supports Fiat authz for GitHub App accounts configured to determine whether a role or group can perform the following actions:
+The GitHub Integration plugin supports Fiat authz for GitHub App accounts configured to determine whether a role or group can perform the following actions:

 - `READ`: A user can view the GitHub App account's configuration and/or use it as a trigger source.
 - `WRITE`: A user can use the GitHub App account as the target account for the GitHub integration plugin stages.

-**How this feature works**
+### How this feature works

 ```mermaid
 sequenceDiagram